thelearn-tech/git-cli/README.md

   ## Authentication to github with gh

-type  `gh login --with-token "yourToken"`
+type  `gh auth login --with-token "yourToken"`

 replace **yourToken** with the token you created in [Step 1](#step-1)